gboeer/gboeer.github.io/drafts/yolo_versions.md

 ### YOLO v5 (2020)

 YOLOv5 is a controversial version because it was not developed by the original authors or maintainers of YOLO.
-Instead, it was released by Ultralytics.
+Instead, it was released by the company [Ultralytics](https://www.ultralytics.com/).
 Despite the controversy, YOLOv5 became highly popular due to its PyTorch implementation, ease of use, and active maintenance.
+Ultralytics has since developed several newer YOLO versions and it can be said, that their framework hosts the most popular and best maintained YOLO implementation as of today.
+However, their versions are also the first ones which require a paid license for commercial usage.

 **Highlights:**
 - Implemented in PyTorch, making it more accessible for researchers.